 One of my highest goals in this life is to stay happily married to the same woman for a lifetime.
 I honestly believe many couples want to grow old together, but based on statistics the majority won’t make it to the finish line.
 Every day thousands of marriages that started out with such high hopes end in an ugly divorce.
 If you care deeply about your marriage lasting the tests of time I hope you will take these keys to making your marriage last to heart.

+1. Take Your Wedding Vows To Heart.
 Plenty of married folks said I Do with their mouth, but never meant it in their heart.
-Listen, when I said I do, I meant it for better or worse, richer or poorer, through the good and bad, in sickness and in health, and as long as we both shall live.
+Listen, when I said I do over 20 years ago I meant it then and I mean it now.
+For better or worse, richer or poorer, in sickness and in health, and as long as we both shall live.
 People who really mean it when they SAY I DO, don’t look for a way out, but always look for a way through the adversity before them.

 (Matthew 7:24-27)“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”